Financial-Times/o-squishy-list/readme.md

 ### Primary and core experience

-When the JS has run, a `data-o-prioritised-content-filter-js` attribute will be set on the root element.
+When the JS has run, a `data-o-squishy-list-js` attribute will be set on the root element.
 This can be used in CSS selectors to target primary or core.

 For core experience, it is recommended to style content items so that they can all be accessible when they are shown - e.g. via wrapping or scrolling.